Larouex/open-fermentation-project/README.md

 The **Saluminator&reg; "Curing" Appliance** is a registered trademark of Larouex Gourmet Foods LLC.
 The appliance was developed by Larry W Jordan Jr. The trademark and logo are registered for commercial products and projects.

+The **Open Fermentation Project SPC** is a Social Purpose Corporation formed in Washington State.
+The definitio is below...

+_A social purpose corporation (an “SPC”) is a Washington corporation that has organized itself to pursue one or more social purposes._

 &nbsp;<img src="./assets/SaluminatorLogoTrans.png" width="300"/>

-The **Open Fermentation Project** allows for the non-commercial use of everything!
+The **Open Fermentation Project SPC** allows for the non-commercial use of everything!

 ## The Hardware